sumotoy/TFT_ILI9163C/README.md

 	0.1a1: First release, compile correctly.
 Altrough not fully working!
 	0.1a3: Some bugfix, still some addressing problems, partial rotation solved.
 	0.1b1: Beta version!
-Fully working but still not tested with Arduino and DUE (altrough it compile)
+Fully working but still not tested with Arduino and DUE (altrough it compile) 0.2b2: Code cleaned and added support for 2.2" RED PCB displays.
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 BugList of the current version: